-Restart your Android device
+Restart your Android Device

-The first thing you should do is restart your device.
-The processes that may be opened along with the apps that keep running in the background will close after you restart your device.
+The first thing you should do is restart your Device.
+The processes that may be opened along with the apps that keep running in the background will close after you restart your Device.
 That way, you will free up the memory that might have been clogged.
-Your device will perform smoother.
+Your Device will perform smoother.
 If you notice the apps keep crashing or freezing after the reboot, move to other solutions.

-To restart your device, press and hold the Power button.
+To restart your Device, press and hold the Power button.
 When the menu appears, tap Restart or Power off and Restart.

 Update your apps

-App developers are giving their best to deliver a great experience to the users, which is why they are constantly working on improvements.
+App engineers are giving their best to deliver a great experience to the users, which is why they are constantly working on improvements.
 If users complain about the issue, including freezing and crashing, developers will fix it with an update.
 That is why it is essential to regularly update all your apps or at least the ones you use daily.

-- Open Google Play app
+- Open Google Play App

 - Tap on three horizontal lines to open the menu

-- Next, tap on My apps & games
+- Next, tap on My Apps & Games

 - You can tap Update all, or go through the apps and update only the ones you want.